Measuring Our Members' Success

-The following shows our new members' total success rates over the past four years:
+The following shows our new members' total success rates over the past five years:

-From 2013-2016, more than 1,650 people joined the McGuire Programme to learn to overcome their stuttering and to speak more articulately and eloquently.
+From 2013-2017, more than 1,970 people joined the McGuire Programme to learn how to overcome their stuttering and to speak more articulately and eloquently.

-View our most recent Evaluation Audit, for 2016, here: 2016 Evaluation Results
+View our most recent Evaluation Audit for 2017 here: 2017 Evaluation Results

 Click here to view a description of our evaluation criteria and scale.